AqwamCreates/DataPredict-Agent/docs/index.md

 ## Notes:

-* Only compatible with "Instuct" models.
+* Only compatible with “Instruct” models.

 ## Tutorials